 If the government spends more then it collects in revenue there is a deficit in that year.
-If the government has less expenditures than it collects, there is a surplus.
+If the government has less expenditures than it collects in taxes, there is a surplus.

 If the government has a deficit (spending is greater than revenue), it will fund the difference by borrowing money and issuing national debt.
 The U.S. Treasury is responsible for issuing debt, and when there is a deficit, the Office of Debt Management (ODM) will make the decision to sell government securities to investors.

-Total government revenue or tax collection is represented with the blue bar.
+Total government revenue or tax collection is represented by the blue bar.
 This is a source of cash for the government.

 The difference between revenue and expenditures is the deficit (or surplus) that is funded with national debt.